It’s hard to know what to expect from a church you’ve never been to. So, we want to give you a heads up.

 We believe that the teaching of God’s word is incredibly important and should be respected to a great degree.
 At every service there is a mix of people who have attended our church for many years, people who are brand new and others who aren’t believers in Christ at all, all from different backgrounds and traditions.

-Because of that, we place a high emphasis on limiting distractions on Sunday morning.
+Because of that, we place a high emphasis on limiting distractions within the sanctuary on Sunday morning.
 We ask that children under junior high age not sit in the main sanctuary.
 There are other places on campus that families can sit together.
 Otherwise, children are invited to attend our children’s worship and Sunday school classes.

 For more information on your seating options, visit this page.